-Flavors of the Isle story began in the city of Detroit, MI.
-My name is Ebony Pickens and I was born to a Liberian (West African) father and an Afro-American mother.
-I was later raised by a Jamaican stepfather, which helped expand my horizon into the culinary world!
-As a little girl my stepfather would allow me to experience the wonderful flavors of his homeland, Jamaica, by allowing me to be his junior assistant in the kitchen.
-My stepfather was like a mad scientist, whipping and tasting for perfection.
-We would visit Jamaica yearly and bring home spices, root vegetables, fruits, and local delicacies to enjoy throughout the year.
+Flavors of the Isle is your island oasis of Jamaican soul food, frozen cocktails, and retail sales of our Jerk Sauces and Spice Blends!
+Hi, my name is Ebony Williams, and my story began in the city of Detroit, Michigan where I was born to a Liberian (West African) father and an Afro-American mother.
+I was later raised by my Jamaican stepfather, who allowed me to experience the wonderful flavors of his homeland, Jamaica.
+As a little girl I was his junior chef.
+In the kitchen my stepfather was like a mad scientist, whipping and tasting for perfection.
+He would visit Jamaica yearly and bring home spices, root vegetables, fruits, and local delicacies to enjoy throughout the year.
 My stepfather and I would spend hours in the kitchen trying to replicate the flavors of Jamaican dishes and after great practice we mastered the wonderful flavors of home!
 Alongside of my culinary experience with my stepfather I had the privilege of spending quality time with my maternal grandmother and great-grandmother, whom we called "Big Mamma".
-My grandmother and Big Mamma taught me all the family's soul food recipes, mostly bakeries and canning techniques.
+My Grandma and Big Mamma taught me all the family's soul food recipes, mostly bakeries and canning techniques.
 Which allowed me a priceless experience in the culinary world!

 My first professional training began by watching Chef Martin Yan on PBS, which allowed me to perform my first family meal at the tender age of nine years old.
 Although it was one of the worse meals I have ever made.
 I never felt discouraged by my parents because although my inexperience showed, they still pretended to eat every bad meal by eating the meals in their bedroom.